6 Steps to the Perfect Pitch

 3. Leave the hockey sticks on the ice

 Excite investors about your big picture, but be reasonable and responsible.
 Avoid hockey stick projections.
 Respectable investors will not take you seriously if you present them with nonsensical financial graphs that claim your company’s revenues will grow from $100,000 to $50 million in three years.
-Show investors that you have a grasp on reality with three versions of financial projections: best case, moderate case and worst case.
+Show investors that you have a grasp on reality with three versions of financial projections: best case, moderate case, and worst case.
 Base each of these models on facts, past and present performance data, industry and competitor analyses and a series of well-thought-out, defendable assumptions.
+Take help of experts for this purpose by tying up with a company which offers financial and accounting services.

 4. Learn to love discount stores